Las seis suegras de Barba Azul

-Las seis suegras de Barba Azul (Bluebeard's Six Mothers-in-Law) is a 1945 black and white Argentine comedy film directed by Carlos Hugo Christensen.
+Las seis suegras de Barba Azul (Bluebeard's Six Mothers-in-Law) is a 1945 black and white Argentine comedy film directed by Carlos Hugo Christensen during the classical era of Argentine cinema.

 Production

 The black and white Lumiton production was directed by Carlos Hugo Christensen and written by César Tiempo.

 It starred Pepe Arias, Guillermo Battaglia and Alberto Contreras.

 It was released in Argentina on 10 August 1945.

 Synopsis

 A man who has been widowed six times is living with his six mothers-in-law.

 He looks for a new wife.

 Reception

 La Nación praised Christensen's direction, moving the plot of the farce along easily.

 It said that Pepe Arias played one of his most interesting film roles.